vkeshari/evolution_sandbox/README.md

 > [!IMPORTANT]
 > You must attribute references to this or any derivative work to the original author.

+The Evolution Sandbox simulates and compares strategies for optimal evolution in a population with specialization of labor.

 ### Where things are

 + `src/params.py` : All config lives here.
 Treat this as command-line params.